 I have also sold this combo in my old tackle store and never had any issues or complaints.

-For the price, this is the best Centerpin rod and reel combo and it is the cheapest combo that I would recommend because I have not had good experiences with rods and reels that were cheaper than this.
+For the price, this is the best Centerpin rod and reel combo and the cheapest combo I would recommend because I have not had good experiences with rods and reels that were cheaper than this.

 You can get that Combo through those links at FishUSA.com.